John Roop

 |

-โ€œWhat do I call you?โ€ the bank teller asked as we conducted some routine financial transaction โ€“ a question prompted by the collar I was wearing. โ€œI am an Anglican priest.
+โ€œWhat do I call you?โ€ the bank teller asked as we conducted a routine financial transactionโ€”a question prompted by the collar I was wearing. โ€œI am an Anglican priest.
 Sometimes we are called Father and sometimes simply by first name.
-Whichever you please is fine.โ€ This is what I wish I had said,…
+Whichever you please is fine.โ€ A Title is an Identity with Jesus Christ What I…

 Questions Not Asked